x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 ## /usr

-For the rest of this article, we will see some vicissitudes around the bin, sbin and lib* directories over the years.
+For the rest of this article, we will see some vicissitudes around the bin, sbin, and lib* directories over the years.

-In order to do so, I will start from this chunky first table with descriptions that I've copy/pasted from the (**rahter traditional**) hier manpage itself, with the purpose of showing how those definition change later on..
+To do so, I will start from this chunky first table with descriptions that I've copy/pasted from the (**rather traditional**) hier manpage itself, with the purpose of showing how those definitions change later on..

 | PATH | descr |
 | ---- | ----- |